-"I am sorry indeed to lose you," he said, as we threaded our way through the throng of peasants and soldiers upon the Castle Green.
-"Your company will miss you sorely.
-Lockarby must see to the two.
-If all goes well you should be back in three or four days.
-I need not tell you that there is a real danger.
-If the duke wishes to prove to James that he would not allow himself to be tampered with, he can only do it by punishing the messenger, which as lieutenant of a county he hath power to do in times of civil commotion. hard man, if all reports be true.
+"I am sorry indeed to lose you," he said, as we threaded our way through the throng of peasants "Your comand soldiers upon the Castle Green.
+Lockarby must see to pany will miss you sorely.
+If all goes well you should be back in the two.
+I need not tell you that there three or four days. is a real darger.
+If the duke wishes to prove to James that he would not allow himself to be tampered with, he can only do it by punishing the messenger, which as lieutenant of a county he hath power to do in times of civil commotion.
+He is a hard man, if all reports be true.
 On the other hand, if you should chance to succeed, it may lay the foundations of your fortunes, and be the means of saving Monmouth.
 He needs help, by the Lord Harry!
 Never have I seen such a rabble as this army of his.
-Buyse says that they fought lustily at this ruffle at Axminster, but he is of one mind with me that a few whiffs of shot and cavalry charges would scatter them over the country-side. vou any message to leave?"
+Buyse says that they fought lustily at this ruffle at Axminster, but he is of one mind with me that a few whiffs of shot and cavalry charges would scatter them over the country-side. you any message to leave?"